flnews_post_proc

 GROUP_INTROS

-CONTENT: A newsgroup or regexp per line, followed by a colon, a space and a String
+CONTENT: A newsgroup or regular expression per line, followed by a colon, space, and string.

 EXAMPLE: alt.test: "Thus spoke %fup_name% on that baleful %fup_date%:"